Every organization has business processes. How well these processes operate determines the efficiency of your business.

 Depending on your needs, set up the instructions on how to complete a workflow step in the description, set deadlines, and so on.

-Once you’re done with workflow, you can launch it from the template library & the system will take it over from here!
+Once you’re done with workflow, you can launch it from the template library and the system will take it over from here!

-Now that you have the workflow process map, you need to figure out how to improve it.
+Now that you have completed the workflow process mapping (for one or more of your processes), you need to figure out how to improve it.
 This is, after all, one of the most important benefits of mapping workflow process mapping.

 Process improvement, though, is a completely different topic (and it’s not the easiest, either).
 If you want to learn more, you can check out some of our further readings…